Toruńska Street, Bydgoszcz: Interwar period

 Furthermore, a bypass for the railroad coming from Bydgoszcz (part of the Polish Coal Trunk-Line) was put into service.
 It crossed the Brda River and the Toruńska street at the south of the "Wyspa w Brdyujście".

-WWII and post-war years
+World War II and post-war years

-During German occupation (1939-1945), the operations of Dynamit Nobel AG plant established in the southern Bydgoszcz forest of Łęgnowo required the construction of tens of kilometers of railway tracks, sidings and hundreds of kilometers of concrete-slab-paved roads, which all connected or crossed over Toruńska street.
+During German occupation (1939–1945), the operations of Dynamit Nobel AG plant established in the southern Bydgoszcz forest of Łęgnowo required the construction of tens of kilometers of railway tracks, sidings and hundreds of kilometers of concrete-slab-paved roads, which all connected or crossed over Toruńska street.
 The activity even lead to the paving of a second path, parallel to the south to Toruńska street, named today Nowotoruńska street.

 After World War II, a new wave of building occurred along the street: companies, tram tracks and a tram depot as well as new housing estates in various districts (Wzgórze Wolności, Wyżyny, Kapuściska, Łuczniczki).

 In 1969, started the construction project of the "W-Z" (East-West) route, devoted to improve road traffic in Bydgoszcz along the east–west axis.
 To that end were erected two rounadabout on the western portion of Toruńska street: